ava-labs/hypersdk/README.md

 AuthRegistry   *codec.TypeParser[Auth, *warp.Message, bool]
 ```

-The `ActionRegistry` and `AuthRegistry` are inform the `hypersdk` how to
+The `ActionRegistry` and `AuthRegistry` inform the `hypersdk` how to
 marshal/unmarshal bytes on-the-wire.
 If the `Controller` did not provide these,
 the `hypersdk` would not know how to extract anything from the bytes it was
-provded by the Avalanche Consensus Engine.
+provided by the Avalanche Consensus Engine.

 _In the future, we will provide an option to automatically marshal/unmarshal
 objects if an `ActionRegistry` and/or `AuthRegistry` is not provided using